samirahmed/supereasy_json_parser/README.md

 adapted from [Martin Odersky's][Programming in Scala] book and the more robust string parsing from [scala-json] by [Steve Jenson].

+## Values, Objects and Arrays

+- Objects are JSON objects and are represented by Scala Map(String, Any)
+- Arrays are JSON arrays and are represented by Scala List(Any)
+- Values are the data in JSON members {"key":"value"} and most often represented as Strings

 ## Super Easy Methods and examples

 #### Sample JSON File - rawjson.txt